Medical Laboratory

 Drug Test Panel

-Usually the test id. done to detect a group of drugs called drug Panel.
-Drug panel can include 4 drugs, 7 drugs or up to 14 drugs.
-A 14-panel drug test screens for thirteen of the most frequently abused prescription drugs (like Xanax, Fentanyl, Ritalin, Valium) and illegal drugs (Like Cocaine, PCP, cannabinoids, quaaludes).
-A urine test is the most common way to perform a drug test.
+Usually, the test is done to detect a group of drugs called the Panel.
+The panel can include 4, 7, or up to 14 drugs.
+A 14-panel test screens for thirteen of the most frequently abused prescription drugs (like Xanax, Fentanyl, Ritalin, Valium) and illegal drugs (Like Cocaine, PCP, cannabinoids, quaaludes).
+A urine test is the most common used.

 5-panel drug testA 5-panel drug test for employee screening looks for MMJ, opiates, phencyclidine (PCP), cocaine, and amphetamines.
 It is the most commonly requested drug panel.